SNN

 As urban areas continue to expand, they often experience the urban heat island effect, where cities become significantly warmer than surrounding rural areas.
 Urban trees have long been proposed as a solution to mitigate this effect, thanks to their ability to provide shade and cool the air through evaporation.
 However, the effectiveness of these cooling mechanisms, particularly under rising temperatures, has remained uncertain—until now.

-A study, published in Advances in Atmospheric Sciences on September 7, investigates the relationship between rising temperatures and the efficiencies— defined as the added cooling effect resulting from 1% increase of tree cover— of urban trees in 70 economically developed cities across China.
+A study, published in Advances in Atmospheric Sciences on September 7, investigates the relationship between rising temperatures and the cooling efficiencies— defined as the added cooling effect resulting from 1% increase of tree cover— of urban trees in 70 economically developed cities across China.

 The team examined satellite data over a 17-year period (2003–2019) to assess how urban trees’ cooling efficiency respond to rising summer temperatures.
 The research produced two critical findings: